TarCV/fork/README.md

  - [x] Use JUnit 4 facilities to get list of test methods to execute (possibly with childs created by runners such as Parameterized)

- - [ ] Support all the runners provided out of box in  ASTL
+ - [x] Support all the runners provided out of box in ASTL (in theory they should be supported.
+Although there is no integration tests for them, so please file issues in case they are not)

- - [ ] Support cases where some testcases are disabled on some devices via annotations
+ - [ ] Support cases where some testcases are disabled on some devices via annotations or filters

- - [ ] Support custom filters
+ - [ ] Support passing instrumentation arguments (including custom filters)

  - [x] Clean tested app data before executing each testcase

  - [ ] Option to clean/reinstall tested app before testcase execution

  - [ ] Restore support of original Fork annotations

+ - [ ] Make Flakiness reports customizable

 ***Original README content below***
 ===================================